-5. FUTURE RESEARCH CONSIDERATIONS
+6. FUTURE RESEARCH CONSIDERATIONS

-- For Campbell Rise southern blue whiting, a candidate for further research or investigation would be to determine how to best represent mean weights-at-age in the projections given the negative relationship between year class strength and growth. - For the Pukaki Rise, the Sub-Antarctic trawl surveys may provide an index of abundance for this stock, but this has yet to be determined. - Revise biological parameters. - Review stock monitoring and management options for the Bounty Plateau.
+- For Campbell Rise southern blue whiting, a candidate for further research or investigation would be to determine how to best represent mean weights-at-age in the projections given the negative relationship between year class strength and growth. - For the Pukaki Rise, the Sub-Antarctic trawl surveys may provide an index of abundance for this stock, but this has yet to be determined. - Future updates of the HCR for the Bounty Plateau stock could account for catch being above or below the TACC.
+This may require a bespoke simulation that adjusts the Di factor values to explicitly evaluate the risk given the observed sequence of catches.
+Alternatively a more generic approach in which the TACC is only 50% caught in gap years could be considered. - Explicit allowance within the HCR for a minimum catch for surveys should also be evaluated; this would require a revised simulation approach because risk is currently estimated without reference to absolute catch levels.